 #Grow and Connect

 Once your content is in a good place, it’s time to share it more broadly.
 From cross-posting blogs onto social media or sharing infographics from emails on landing pages, using your content in more places is the first way to grow its connection with audiences.
-You can also encourage employees, customers, and users to share content to increase its exposure.
+You can also encourage employees, customers, and users to share content to increase their exposure.
 That’s the ultimate test of good marketing – if it’s sharable and relevant outside of its initial use.

 The importance of an agile marketing plan